+Millions of people populate Alabama, most of whom are employed on construction sites, in offices, retail stores, warehouses, and more – supporting ourselves and our families and making Gadsden a great place to live.
+We give our employers valuable skills and knowledge; they provide us with wages and benefits.
 Most of the time, this exchange works well and goes without a problem.
 But what happens if you’re injured in an accident on the job?
-This is where the Gadsden workers’ compensation attorneys at Mezrano Law Firm come in.
+This is where a Gadsden workers’ compensation lawyer at Mezrano Law Firm comes in.
 We help you get the benefits and wages you need to get by while you heal from your injuries.
-You have a right to workers’ comp, and our job is to ensure you receive the benefits to which you’re entitled.
+You have a right to workers’ comp, and we ensure you receive the benefits you’re entitled to.

 There are, however, a few types of employees who may not qualify for workers’ compensation benefits.
 These might include domestic workers, farm laborers, independent contractors and temporary workers.
 If you’re unsure as to whether or not you qualify, talk to your employer or to a workers’ comp attorney.

 Remember, workers’ compensation insurance covers almost any type of injury, provided it happened while you were performing your job.
 Although most job-related injuries happen at your place of employment, they can also happen during work travel (like a car accident) or on remote job sites.
 Workers’ comp also covers chronic conditions or previous injuries, as long as your job aggravated or exacerbated the condition.
 Sometimes injuries don’t show up for months or even years, so it’s important to get any injury or condition checked out by a medical professional.

 It’s important to act quickly if you experience an accident or injury at work.
 Protecting your rights to workers’ compensation is paramount, and taking the following steps can help maximize your chances for a successful claim.